-If you're buying ready meals, check to see if there's a nutrition label on the front of the pack, and then see how your choices stack up when it comes to the number of calories and the amount of fat, saturated fat, sugars and salt.
+If you're buying ready meals, check to see if there's a nutrition label on the front of the pack, and then see how your choices stack up when it comes to the amount of energy, fat, saturated fat, sugars and salt.

-If the nutrition labels use traffic light colours, you will often find a mixture of red, amber and greens.
+If the nutrition labels use colour coding, you will often find a mixture of red, amber and green.
 So, when you're choosing between similar products, try to go for more greens and ambers, and fewer reds, if you want to make a healthier choice.

-But remember that even healthier ready meals may be higher in fat and calories than the home-made equivalent.
+But remember, even healthier ready meals may be higher in fat and energy than the homemade equivalent.
 If you make the meal yourself, you could save money, too.
 Find out more in On a budget.